parths10/subletApp/README.md

 ### Project description:

 **EasySubletUBC** is a sublet management web application that lets the students at the UBC campus create a sublet posting where they mention the residence type, expected rent, and other details relevant to sublessees.
-The application will have a two side theme, one for sublessors and one for sublessees.
-The sublessors will be able to add, update and delete a posting while the sublessees will be able to view and interact with a posting.
+The application should ideally have a two side usage scenario, one for sublessors and one for sublessees, but for this project will only focus on the sublessors side of the story.
+The sublessors will be able to add, update and delete a posting on the platform.
+They will also be able to add attractive pictures related to their posting and view them in an extended viewer format.
+Additionally, the sublessors will also be able to filter the kinds of postings they wish to refer/edit based using a filter option.
+This app has a viability to be scalled to off campus properties and cover a wider user base, but for pilot reasons, a smaller pool of audience is ideal.

 Access EasySubletUBC here: